"Materialism requires adherence to its rules

 - Bob Enyart vs. Bertrand Russell

-- bonus resources including a cure for atheism, our debates with accomplished opponents including a geophysicist and a theistic evolutionist, and our $23,000 grant offer to Jurassic Park famed paleontologist Jack Horner to run a scientific test.
+- Bonus resources including a cure for atheism, our debates with accomplished opponents including a geophysicist and a theistic evolutionist, and our $23,000 grant offer to Jurassic Park famed paleontologist Jack Horner to carbon date a bone.

 * Do Atheists Even Have a Hypothesis on Origins?
 Because atheists don't have a workable hypothesis to account for human consciousness, therefore they don't even have a theory to explain where we've come from, let alone a robust theory.
 The following pattern shows that atheists do not have even a hypothesis on origins, as demonstrated by these six irrefutable observations: